fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 })
 ```

-We can verify in the browser that the backend works for displaying all of the documents:
+After starting the backend with <code>node index.js yourpassword</code>, we can verify in the browser that the backend correctly displays all notes saved to the database:

 ![api/notes in browser shows notes in JSON](../../images/3/44ea.png)